 How can I pay?

 We are able to offer services to those individuals and families who are self-funding, in addition to those who have private healthcare insurance including cover for psychological therapy.
-We are registered with the following health insurance companies:
+Some of our therapists are registered with the following health insurance companies:

 Some insurance companies will only agree to pay for psychological therapy when a young person has been assessed by a registered psychiatrist and this is part of the treatment plan.